Fix: Tailwind CSS Classes Not Applying — Styles Missing in Production or Development

 Why This Happens

 Tailwind CSS uses a purge/scan step to generate only the CSS classes actually used in your codebase.
-This keeps bundle sizes small but causes classes to disappear if the scanner can’t find them:
+This keeps bundle sizes small but causes classes to disappear if the scanner can’t find them.
+The scanner operates at build time by reading your source files as plain text and matching complete class name strings against a regex.
+It does not evaluate JavaScript, compile templates, or resolve variables.
+Any class name that does not appear as a complete, unbroken string in one of the scanned files is excluded from the output CSS.

 Fix 1: Configure content Paths Correctly